Kronuz/Xapiand/docs/_docs/reference-guide/search/query-dsl/compound-queries/geospatial-searches.md

 {% endcomment %}

-## Circle
+## Match Within

-Although you certainly can use `_circle` the same way we used [Point](#point), to directly match an specific exact circle, you will probably more likely need to find documents _within_ the given circle.
-For that, the `_in` keyword is
+Although you certainly can use any of the geospatial shapes in the same way we used Point for [Exact Matching](#exact-matching), to directly match an specific exact shape, you will probably more likely need to find documents _within_ the given shape.
+For that, the `_in` keyword is needed:
-needed:

 {% capture req %}